 J.M.
-McDermott, author of When We Were Executioners and The Fathomless Abyss, on what gets and keeps him writing.
+McDermott is the author of the books When We Were Executioners and The Fathomless Abyss.

 A: I find healthy living habits, exercise, and a schedule are the keys to overcoming writer's block.
 The mind is connected to the body, and the psychic blockage that sometimes happens, in my experience, is less about the mind than about the body.
 Get out, and go for a walk, eat some vegetables, and drink herbal teas.
 Then, set a schedule where you have to be at your computer, at least trying to work, every day, no matter what.
 Deadlines help, if you're the sort of person that is motivated by deadlines.
 But, again, the most important thing is eating healthy food and getting some exercise.